kurtshiple/Project4-Furniture-Image-Classifier-Machine-Learning-App/README.md

 # Project4-Furniture-Image-Classifier-Machine-Learning-App
-This interactive web app uses image recognition machine learning with a drag and drop javascript widget in order to determine what type of furniture the image resembles.
+This interactive web app utilizes machine learning and neural networks to create an image classifier with a drag and drop javascript widget in order to determine what type of furniture the image resembles.
+The inspiration for the project came from a problem that one of the group members was having within their related field of work.
+Inventory classification and documentation can often be sloppy and disorganized so our goal was to create something that would automatically classify and document a particular furniture model should it already exist in a hypothetical inventory.
+We figured the most obvious way this could be done was for the program to identify the object via image recognition.